 Evangelical Christians speak often of an intimate, personal relationship with Jesus.
 But I ask you, how much more personal and intimate can you get?
 We receive the Lord’s body into our physical body that we may become him whom we receive!

-It is this astounding gift that we remember and celebrate every Holy Thursday.
+It is this astounding gift that we remember and celebrate on the feast of Corpus Christi.